The Ultimate Guide to Cooking Flat Iron Steak to Perfection

 Sous Vide for Precision

-Sous vide cooking is a bit more involved, but it can be a great way to get a perfectly cooked steak every time.
+sous vide cooking is a bit more involved, but it can be a great way to get a perfectly cooked steak every time.
 Simply seal your steak in a vacuum bag, submerge it in a water bath set to your desired temperature, and cook for a specific amount of time.
 Then, sear the steak for a final minute or two in a hot pan to achieve that crispy crust.
 It's all about precision!

 (Part 6) Serving Up Your Culinary Masterpiece